aprbw/ArianDLPrimer/README.md

 * I like [pretty pictures](https://betterimagesofai.org/)
 * I did [academia](https://researchrepository.rmit.edu.au/esploro/outputs/9922229712001341)
 * I started with [traffic forecasting](https://github.com/aprbw/traffic_prediction), so there are more stuff on timeseries and graph
+* This is list was made / updated around 2nd half of 2024.
+Some things might get outdated in few years (or less).
 * (I haven't actually read everything, this also works as my reading list.)
 * I like a list that started with Khan Academy and ended with Category Theory